Systems

 What is a customer avatar?

-Why is customer avatar creation important?
+Why is having a customer avatar important?

-Identifying your target audience
+Finding your target audience

 Tools and resources for creating a customer avatar